dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Visualizers.AnalyticsCTA/ReadMe.md

 # Summary

-This example showcased several aspects of using Evoq:
+This example showcases several aspects of using Evoq:

 1. Creating Content Types, Visualizers and Content Items
 2. Incorporating open source libraries into visualizers, for the Carousel